West Prussia: World War II

-In 1939, the region was invaded, then included in the Reichsgau Danzig-West Prussia within Nazi Germany during World War II and settled with 130,000 German colonists, while between 120,000 and 170,000 Poles and Jews were removed by the Germans through expulsion, massacres, enslavement or killed in extermination camps.
-As in all other areas, Poles and Jews were classified as "Untermenschen" by the German state, with their fate being slavery and extermination, the latter in particular during Intelligenzaktion Pommern, as well as in the Stutthof concentration camp.
-Later in the war, many West Prussian Germans fled westward as the Red Army advanced on the Eastern Front.
-All of the areas occupied by Nazis were restored to Poland according to the post-war Potsdam Agreement in 1945, along with further neighbouring areas of former Nazi Germany and areas that had been part of Germany before.
+Following Nazi Germany's 1939 invasion of Poland, the region which had been the Province of West Prussia became part of the Reichsgau Danzig-West Prussia.
+Some 130,000 Germans were settled in the region, while between 120,000 and 170,000 Poles and Jews were removed through expulsion or enslavement, or were killed in extermination camps or massacred.
+As in all other Nazi-occupied areas, Poles and Jews were classified as Untermenschen by the German state, with the fate of many being slavery and extermination, the latter in particular during Intelligenzaktion Pommern massacres and in the Stutthof concentration camp.

+Late in the war, many West Prussian Germans fled westward as the Red Army advanced.
+All of the areas occupied by Nazis were restored to Poland according to the post-war Potsdam Agreement in 1945, along with additional neighbouring areas of former Nazi Germany and areas that had been part of Germany before the war.
 The vast majority of the remaining German population of the region that had not fled was subsequently expelled westward.
-Many German civilians were deported to labor camps like Vorkuta in the Soviet Union, where a large number of them perished or were later reported missing.
-In 1949, the refugees established the non-profit Landsmannschaft Westpreußen to represent West Prussians in the Federal Republic of Germany.
+Many German civilians were deported to labuor camps like Vorkuta in the Soviet Union, where a large number of them perished or were later reported missing.
+In 1949, the refugees established the non-profit Landsmannschaft Westpreussen to represent West Prussians in the Federal Republic of Germany.